 Contempt of Court: Criminal vs. Civil

 Judges typically have a great amount of discretion in deciding whom to hold in contempt and the type of contempt.
-Those held in contempt can include parties to a proceeding, attorneys, witnesses, jurors, people in or around a proceeding, and officers or staff of the court itself.
-There are two types of contempt of court: criminal contempt of court and civil contempt.
+Those held in contempt can include:

-On the other hand, charges of criminal contempt of court result in punitive sanctions.
-They serve to deter future acts of contempt by punishing the offender for disrupting the court's business or disrespecting the authority of the court.
-An apt description of the conduct that serve as a basis for contempt is found in Maine court rules:
+On the other hand, criminal contempt of court charges result in punitive sanctions.
+They serve to deter future acts of contempt by charging them with a criminal offense.
+This is for punishing the offender for disrupting the court's business or disrespecting the authority of the court.
+An apt description of the conduct that serves as a basis for contempt is found in Maine court rules:

 "[D]isorderly conduct, insolent behavior, or a breach of peace, noise or other disturbance or action which actually obstructs or hinders the administration of justice or which diminishes the court's authority."

 A person found in contempt of court is known as a "contemnor."
-Judges use different factors when deciding whether to hold someone in civil or criminal contempt, including the nature of the underlying court proceeding (criminal or civil) and the severity of the contemnor's behavior.
+Judges use different factors when deciding whether to hold someone in civil contempt or criminal contempt.
+These factors can include the nature of the underlying court proceeding (criminal cases or civil cases) and the severity of the contemnor's behavior.
 Typically, just the threat of contempt penalties is sufficient to deter disruptive and disrespectful behavior.
+If not, there will be a show cause hearing to determine whether the person should be found in contempt of court.
+This way, claims of contempt against anyone are adjudicated with the person's due process in mind.

 Direct and Indirect Contempt